 Try visualizing musical notation to introduce a sense of rhythm to your photography.
 The negative spaces, correlations, and differences between subjects in a photo like the one below reflect notes on a sheet of music.

 Patterns make sense of the visual world through regularity.
 You can find patterns in everything from artificial, abstract objects to organic material.
-The human eye is calibrated to seek out patterns.
-They can evoke surprising emotional reactions from a viewer.

 Design elements can be organized in a predictable manner to form a pattern.
 Simply put, patterns are repetitions of the elements of art and design.
 These work in unison within a single frame.